 Schools that require SATs feel that they're an important indicator of your ability to succeed in college.
 Specifically, they use your scores to help make admissions and placement decisions.
 Like the SAT, the SAT Subject Tests provide schools with a standard measure of academic performance, which they use to compare you to applicants from different high schools and different educational backgrounds.
 This information helps them to decide whether you have the academic ability to handle their curriculum.

 Your scores may also be sued to decide what course of study is appropriate for you once you've been admitted.
 A low score on the Math Level I test, for example, may require you to take a remedial Math course.
 Conversely, a high score on the Chemistry test may exempt you from an introductory science course.

-95% claim based on thousands of responses each year to an annual survey about Kaplan students who were admitted to college as of May 2012 and May 2013.
+95% claim based on survey responses by thousands of Kaplan students and parents in each of 2012 and 2013.

 ‡Higher Score Guarantee: Conditions and restrictions apply.
 For eligibility requirements, visit kaptest.com/hsg.

-Tutoring offer valid on new enrollments only.
-Must enroll between October 16, 2013 and October 31, 2013.
-Offer applies to PSAT, SAT or ACT Premier Tutoring packages of 20 hours or more only.
+†Offer: Must enroll between February 24, 2014 and March 11, 2014. $100 offer applies to PSAT, SAT or ACT Classroom, Classroom Anywhere, On Demand, Unlimited Prep, and Premier Tutoring options.
 Cannot be combined with any other offer.
 Retail prices subject to change without notice.